MalikHw/gdinstaller-linux/README.md

-(i need testers: a linux user (NO ATOMIC/NIX😭) who owns gd, please test and open an issue with results)
+(i need testers: a linux user (NO ATOMIC/NIX😭) who owns gd, please test and open an issue with results) - PLS TEST ON A VM PLS PLS PLS
 # gdinstaller-linux

 Installs Geometry Dash on Linux without the Steam client, with Geode pre-installed and ready to go.